MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/setup_en.md

 1. Download the latest release of the
 [XCOM 2 WotC APWorld](https://github.com/MaxReinstadler/X2WOTCArchipelago/releases) from GitHub.
-2. Launch the XCOM 2 War of the Chosen Client from the Archipelago Launcher.
+2. Launch the XCOM 2 War of the Chosen AP Client from the Archipelago Launcher.

 ## Generating a Multiworld